iitsmallak/wazuh-siem-monitoring/README.md

 ## Demo Video
 Watch the project demonstration: [Mallak SIEM](https://drive.google.com/file/d/1HvunqnNJ9ZEnRPZAoyyWMS373rNZPG4L/view?usp=drivesdk)

+Note : The video quality may not be optimal, but it provides a clear demonstration of the project workflow and functionality.

 ## What I Learned
 - SIEM architecture and components
 - Log analysis and correlation